Price and Considerations: A guide to a better shed or studio

 Insulated vs Non Insulated

-- Permits: As mentioned in other parts of this website, sheds under 107 sq feet often don't require a permit.
+- Permits: Sheds under 107 sq. feet often don't require a permit.
 If you build a shed larger than this, you will have the added cost of not only the permit, but the drawings that will be required for the permit.
-In some cases the city may even require a survey before granting a permit to build a shed greater than 107 sq. feet.
+In some cases the city may even require a survey before granting a permit to build a shed greater than 107.5 sq. feet.